NawasNaziru/ai-workflow-capstone/README.md

 The application uses the Scikit Learn Gaussian Process Regressor as well as datasets provided by the course.

 This project contains
-* Unit tests for API, logging, and model
+* Unit tests for API, logging, and model tests based on TDD
 * run_tests.py for running all tests with a single script
 * monitoring.py for performance monitoring
-* Model_Evaluation.ipynb for model comparison
+* EDA and Model_Evaluation.ipynb for EDA and models comparison
-* Model_Visualization.ipynb for data analysis
 * Docker deployment

 Usage notes